EOLab-HSRW/jetson-models/docs/usage_guide_segnet.md

 <h1 align = "center">SegNet Usage Guide with Snap!</h1>

+Semantic segmentation is a computer vision task that assigns a class label to every pixel in an image.
+The segmentation produces a dense map of per-pixel classifications.
+This allows detailed scene understanding, including both foreground objects and background context.

 <p align="center">
   <img src="/docs/images/segnet_demostration.gif" alt="SegNet demonstration" height="70%" width="70%" />
 </p>

+The SegNet model from the [Jetson Inference Library](https://github.com/dusty-nv/jetson-inference) takes a 2D image as input and outputs:

+* **Image Data:** The segmented image encoded in Base64 format.
+* **Segmentation Info:** Class IDs, labels, and pixel counts for each detected class.

+[segnet](../models/segnet.py) is available from Python, with [pre-trained semantic segmentation networks](#available-segmentation-variants-variants-and-average-performance-in-jetson-nano) optimized with TensorRT for real-time performance on Jetson devices.
+Models are provided for diverse environments such as urban scenes ([Cityscapes](https://www.cityscapes-dataset.com/)), forest trails ([DeepScene](https://deepscene.cs.uni-freiburg.de/)), indoor rooms ([SUN RGB-D](https://rgbd.cs.princeton.edu/)) and multi-human parsing ([Multi-Human](https://lv-mhp.github.io/)).
+The default model is FCN-ResNet18-VOC, trained on the [Pascal VOC dataset.](https://docs.ultralytics.com/datasets/detect/voc/)

 ## Connect to the server